mimecuvalo/helloworld/docs/readme.md

 ### p2 (ideas)

-- look at/switch over to React Hooks
+- look at/switch over to a React Hook

 ## 📙 Learn More